Stephen H. Fleck, Ph.D.

 Stephen.Fleck@csulb.edu | Office: AS-325

 Research and Professional Interests

 My research work has nearly all concerned Early Modern France, especially the seventeenth century, its antecedents and later repercussions in French culture and history, especially concerning theater and specifically comic and/or musical theater.
 I have worked to integrate these research interests with teaching, from survey courses to graduate seminars.
 I try to seek out connections between esthetics and social and historical currents from Early Modern to the modern era from around the mid-nineteenth century.
 Music, art and film are also central to my concerns.
-In 2013 I am serving as president of the Society for Interdisciplinary Seventeenth-Century French Studies and hosting their 32nd annual meeting jointly with UCLA, the William Andrews Clark Library, and CSULB, 8-10 November 2013.
+In 2013 I served as president of the Society for Interdisciplinary Seventeenth-Century French Studies and hosted their 32nd annual meeting jointly with UCLA, the William Andrews Clark Library, and CSULB, 8-10 November 2013.

 1993 University of California, Davis, Ph.D., French Literature